One of the most effective and universal healing aids I use in my holistic veterinary practice is ozone therapy.

 Via the breath: Ozone can be breathed in after bubbling through olive oil so it’s not irritating to the lungs.
 This can help with nasal and respiratory infections, asthma, allergies, and cancer.

 “Bagging”: Bagging an affected area of the body with the ozone gas to provide a direct external effect on wounds, skin sores and rashes or draining tumors.

 Infused olive oil: We infuse olive oil with ozone to provide a valuable skin ointment that promotes wound healing.

 Although ozone is not commonly used in conventional medicine, it can be a very effective treatment modality to help heal your dog, or prevent illness and degeneration.
-And, as I mentioned earlier, I’ve found it to be completely without any harmful side effects
+And, as I mentioned earlier, I’ve found it to be completely free of any harmful side effects